Trogir, Croatia. Camilla Ferrari for Lonely Planet

-With 2500 miles of coastline and close to 1200 islands, Croatia's sun-drenched credentials are impressive.
+With nearly 1800km of coastline plus close to 1200 islands, Croatia has impressive, sun-drenched credentials.

-And that’s before you add its troves of Roman and Venetian-era architecture, UNESCO sites of both cultural and natural heritage, and gorgeous nature parks, mountain ranges, lakes and rivers.
-There’s such a diversity of landscapes and cultural attractions that a single visit can’t possibly cover them all.
+And that’s before you add its troves of Roman and Venetian architecture, UNESCO sites of both cultural and natural heritage, and gorgeous nature parks, mountain ranges, lakes and rivers.
+There’s such a diversity of landscapes and cultural attractions that a single itinerary couldn’t possibly cover them all.

 Yet since you have to start somewhere, here’s our rundown of the very best places to visit in Croatia.